netZoo/netZooR/README.md

 * **EGRET** (Estimating the Genetic Regulatory effects on TFs) [[Weighill et al.]]() In preparation: models individual-specific gene regulatory networks using their genetic variants.

-In addition to helper functions to:
+The package also integrates additional functions to:
 * Source protein-protein interaction network from [STRINGdb](https://string-db.org/) based on a list of protein of interest.

 * Plot one PANDA network in [Cytoscape](https://cytoscape.org/).